 When George notices that Elaine's new boyfriend reads the Daily Worker, he asks if he's a Communist.
 He says he is, which Elaine seems to wear as a badge of honor.
 Thanks to his friend Mickey, Kramer gets a job as a department store Santa.
 Things start out okay but veer off after he reads some literature from Elaine's boyfriend.
 George answers a personal ad in the Daily Worker and soon everyone in the Yankees front office thinks he's a Communist.
 Jerry meanwhile learns that his new girlfriend's boss is an old high school rival he once beat at a track meet and has accused him of cheating ever since.
-Written by

 Did You Know?